 Ehrenberg - Cibola is a very small town located in the state of Arizona.
 With a population of 1,001 people and just one neighborhood, Ehrenberg - Cibola is the 150th largest community in Arizona.

-When you are in Ehrenberg - Cibola, you'll notice that it is more blue-collar than most other communities in America.
-42.57% of Ehrenberg - Cibola’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Ehrenberg - Cibola is a blue-collar town, with 42.57% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ehrenberg - Cibola is a town of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Ehrenberg - Cibola who work in sales jobs (19.06%), farm management occupations (17.33%), and maintenance occupations (12.62%).

 In addition, many people in Ehrenberg - Cibola have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.